1. Home>

 How to conjugate Tirar in Spanish

-To throw Regular AR Verb
+To throw, to drop, to shoot Regular AR Verb

 Introduction